FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Hardware Architecture

-As shown in Fig.\ref{fig:dsp}A, DSP48E2 is the dedicated digital signal processing logic block in the Xilinx Ultrascale series FPGA.
+DSP48E2 is the dedicated digital signal processing logic block in the Xilinx Ultrascale series FPGA.
 Most FPGA neuromorphic hardware simply treats them as multipliers and leaves them underutilized.
 However, they enhance the speed and efficiency of many applications far beyond multiplication-based digital signal processing\cite{xilinx2021ultrascale}.

-Considering customizing arithmetic operations for the SNN model, the mathematical dot product operation between the binary spike and the synaptic weight can be modeled as a multiplex-accumulate operation which in this paper, we call the synaptic operation.
-The spike acts like the control signal of the multiplexer, switching the synaptic weight on or off when the neuron is firing or resting.
-The following adder sums up all the synaptic weights coming from the firing neuron.

-In traditional ANNs, one operation usually refers to one two-operand multiplication or two-operand addition.
-In SNNs, we define one synaptic operation as one 2:1 multiplexing or two-operand addition.
-We show that the dedicated DSP48E2 unit can provide up to 16 synaptic operations at high speed.
-This technique is described in detail below.

-When the first stage multiplier in DSP48E2 is disabled, ALUMODE control bits are all cleared and carry inputs are ignored, the simplified DSP slice operation shown in Fig.~\ref{fig:dsp}B in the ALU stage can be expressed as:

-where W, X, Y and Z are four built-in 48-bit wide bus multiplexers.
-Moreover, the post-adder can be statically configured into SIMD mode, supporting a single 48-bit adder, dual independent 24-bit adders, or quad independent 12-bit adders.
+In this chapter, we show that a single DSP48E2 slice can support a $2 \times 4$ synaptic crossbar computation, and up to 8 DSP48E2 slices can be cascaded in a chain to support a $16 \times 4$ crossbar computation without numeric overflow.
+By instantiating multiple DSP48E2 cascaded chains and arranging them in a 2D matrix, we can construct a systolic array supporting larger synaptic crossbar computation.
+The detailed implementation of this method is demonstrated below.

+The DSP48E2 slice consists of four pipeline stages for input ports A, B, C and D, a 27-bit pre-adder, a $27 \times 18$ multiplier, four 48-bit wide-bus multiplexers named W, X, Y and Z and a flexible 48-bit ALU.
+A 5-bit INMODE port sets the configuration of the input pipeline stages and the 27-bit pre-adder.
+A 9-bit OPMODE port controls the select signal of the W, Y, X and Z multiplexer.
+A 4-bit ALUMODE port controls the functionality of the 48-bit ALU.
+In FireFly, we fully utilize the four 48-bit wide-bus multiplexers, dynamic control of the OPMODE and the SIMD mode of the 48-bit ALU to implement the crossbar computation.

+The static configuration of the DSP48E2 is configured as below: The 27-bit pre-adder and the $27 \times 18$ multiplier are disabled.
+The 4-bit ALUMODE port is set to 4'b0000 so that the ALU unit will perform add operation.
+The 5-bit INMODE port is set to 5'b10001 so that data ports A and B are registered once.
+Data port C is registered once.
+Data port D is left unused.
+All the carry inputs are ignored.
+The 48-bit ALU unit is configured into SIMD mode, supporting four independent 12-bit additions.
+Direct access to these specific configurations in DSP48 is achieved by directly instantiating the DSP48E2 primitive.
+In this way, the outputs of the four 48-bit multiplexers W, X, Y and Z are split into four 12-bit fields respectively.
+The 48-bit ALU unit acts as four independent 12-bit adders summing up each field of the four multiplexers.